World Sight Day: How you can give the gift of vision

 Optometry Giving Sight

-Raise funds for eye care: The World Sight Day Challenge is a major, international fundraising campaign.
-It's coordinated by Optometry Giving Sight as a way to bring the global optometric community together and help end avoidable blindness and vision impairment.
+Raise funds for eye care: Optometry Giving Sight coordinates the World Sight Day Challenge.
+This is a major international fundraising event that brings the global optometric community together to help end avoidable blindness and vision impairment.

 How you can make a difference: Donate or pick a fundraising activity.
 Your support will make an immediate and long-lasting impact.